hms-dbmi/VisSV/README.md

 and then go to the given url to see the visualization.

-Goal site map: Cohort --> Sample --> Region --> Single SV
+### Current views

-Current views
+Cohort ---> Sample ---> Single SV

 * Cohort:
     * Stacked bar chart of SV event counts for each sample
     * Each bar links to a corresponding sample page
 * Sample
     * List of SVs, grouped by unique event ID
     * Each event ID links to an SV profile page
 * SV
     * Lists breakends
     * Lists genes near breakends